-- A coherent liberal arts curriculum which focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind. - An integrative environment for learning which stresses intellectual challenge, open inquiry, collaborative scholarship and artistic creativity. - An emphasis on the personal growth of women and men which incorporates new knowledge about the significance of gender into opportunities for leadership and service on each campus and across both campuses.

-- An experience of Benedictine values which fosters attentive listening to the voice of God, awareness of the meaning of one's existence, and the formation of community built on respect for individual persons. - Cultivation of the habit of promoting the common good which is formed by knowledge, faith and an openhearted response to the needs of others.
+- A coherent liberal arts curriculum which focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind. - An integrative environment for learning which stresses intellectual challenge, open inquiry, collaborative scholarship and artistic creativity. - An emphasis on the personal growth of women and men which incorporates new knowledge about the significance of gender into opportunities for leadership and service on each campus and across both campuses. - An experience of Benedictine values which fosters attentive listening to the voice of God, awareness of the meaning of one's existence, and the formation of community built on respect for individual persons. - Cultivation of the habit of promoting the common good which is formed by knowledge, faith and an openhearted response to the needs of others.

-(Approved by CSB Board of Trustees and OSB Board of Regents, December 2000; reaffirmed by Saint John's Board of Trustees, 2012)
+(Approved by Board of Trustees and Board of Regents, December 2000)